“In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:”

 “Yes, it is, my boy.”
 He put his son back down on his own feet.
 “We must get this lamb ready for tonight.”

-In the sea of people, Johnathan took the large Temple steps two at a time as his made his way into the stream filing into the courts with his children close behind.
+In the sea of people, Johnathan took the giant Temple steps two at a time as he made his way into the stream filing into the courts with his children close behind.

 Mary felt the drops of perspiration on her forehead.
 It was spring, but the multitude of bodies in the confined area overheated her.
 She wished to rip her headpiece off and catch a cool breeze on her face.
 But it was not permissible in public and was especially prohibited in the Temple.